Sumner Station Improvements

 - Maintain a healthy environment

 Milestone: In May 2016, the Sound Transit Board selected the project to be built.
 Access improvements for the project include a new, approximately 623-stall parking garage at the current station parking site, including sidewalk and lighting improvements.
 An estimated 234 surface-lot spaces located south of Maple Street, north of Maple Street and at the Red Apple building will remain.
 The garage will bring the new parking total to 857 stalls, or a net increase of 505 stalls.
+Garage construction is scheduled to begin in 2019.

 Project budget: $52.4 million